 This way when you go into shampoo one hand is all you need!

 3. Shower Glove & Shower Mat

-If you decide to use a shirt instead of a shower glove – you can wrap baby in shirt so you can get a better grip.
+If you decide to use a shirt instead of a shower glove – you can wrap the baby in the shirt so you can get a better grip.

-Then, having a shower mat is perfect to keep you from slipping with baby in your arms.
-I suggest this one as its cheap and holds up!
+Then, having a shower mat is perfect to keep you from slipping with the baby in your arms.
+I suggest this one as it’s cheap and holds up!